 Transcript.
 An official transcript must be sent by a school counselor or school official.

 School Report (SR).
-The SR form is available from the Coalition Application Common Application website.
+The SR form is available Common Application website.
 Students should ask their school counselor or other school official to complete and submit the SR form.

 Counselor Recommendation.
 Please note that the SR and the Counselor Recommendation are separate items.
 Students should “invite” their school counselor or academic adviser to complete both items.
 We understand that not all schools send counselor letters along with the secondary school report.
 As such, we do not penalize applicants for school policy in the event a counselor recommendation is not submitted.